gsoft-inc/sg-orbit/packages/experimental/README.md

 - “Experimental” components shouldn’t be specific to an application.
 - “Experimental” components must be released in a different package than the “stable” components.
 - “Experimental” components code is isolated from “stable” code.
 - “Experimental” components shouldn’t require new third party dependencies.
-If a component has a very good reason to install a new third party, it should be approved by the Collège de gouvernance FE first
+If a component has a very good reason to install a new third party, it should be approved by the Collège de gouvernance FE first.
 - An “experimental” component doesn’t have to be accessible from the beginning but is expected to have a realistic path toward accessibility (the component will have to be WAI ARIA AA requirements before being promoted to a “stable” component).
-We encourage developers to build accessible components from the ground up when possible
+We encourage developers to build accessible components from the ground up when possible.

 ## Adding a new “experimental” component